 Who will you write for?

 I cast the net wide as I considered where to send pitches.
 I pitched big magazines and small ones, feature articles and tiny blurbs.
-Media Bistro was a huge help, as was attending writing conferences (NASW, ASJA, and East Meets West) to hear what editors say about their magazines.
+Attending writing conferences (NASW, ASJA) to hear what editors say about their magazines was a huge help.
 Although I had initially envisioned myself writing for popular magazines, I checked out neighborhood newspapers, educational publishers, and websites.

 How will you find work?